11ty/eleventy-navigation/README.md

 ```
 {{ collections.all | eleventyNavigation | eleventyNavigationToHtml({
     listElement: "ul",            // Change the top level tag
     listItemElement: "li",        // Change the item tag

     listClass: "",                // Add a class to the top level
     listItemClass: "",            // Add a class to every item
+    listItemHasChildrenClass: "", // Add a class if the item has children
     activeListItemClass: "",      // Add a class to the current page’s item

     // If matched, `activeListItemClass` will be added to the item
     activeKey: "",